 - Metro: Bercy

 The famous department store near the Opera Garnier always has some of the most elaborate and imaginative window displays.
-This year, a giant tree featuring colorful flowers, bees and dragonflies is suspended from the Galerie’s ornate glass cupola.
+This year, the annual Christmas or “sapin de Noel” was revealed on November 28th, opening late due to a montlong lockdown in the capital.
+See it unveiled in this video:

 - Metro: Chaussée D’Antin-Lafayette or Auber